johncrisostomo/meteor-react-shop/README.md

 # Meteor E-commerce app

 This is a basic e-commerce web app created with Meteor.
 I created this from scratch as a hiring procedure from my previous company.
+I have very little experience with Meteor and JavaScript in particular when I created this and it was under a time limit, so sorry for the messy code :D

 ## BASIC REQUIREMENTS: